lilboards/lilboards/.github/CONTRIBUTING.md

 npm run lint:fix
 ```

-Write a commit message that follows the [Conventional Commits][commit] specification:
+Write a commit message that follows the [Conventional Commits](https://www.conventionalcommits.org/) specification:

 - **feat**: A new feature
 - **fix**: A bug fix